-The activities of SOD, CAT and GPX constitute a first line antioxidant defense system, which plays a key role in the defense mechanisms in biological systems [12].
+The activities of superoxide dismutase (SOD), catalase (CAT) and glutathione peroxidase (GPX) constitute a first line antioxidant defense system which plays a key role in the defense mechanisms in biological systems [12].
 Controversial reports on changes in serum antioxidative enzyme activity of T2DM patients have been published [13].
 Our study demonstrated very specific changes in value and distribution of CAT and SOD.
-CAT has proven to be the more stable enzyme, which did not change the systematic distribution with the onset of diabetes.
+CAT has proven to be more stable enzyme which did not change the systematic distribution with the onset of diabetes.
 The mean value of CAT after the onset of diabetes remained at the level similar to one in the control group and in the group of obese individuals without diabetes.
 Unlike CAT, SOD expressed the clear systematic change with the onset of diabetes.
 These changes in values of SOD most probably occur due to the faster and more unstable reaction of SOD molecules during the onset of diabetes.